Quality of Care Programs

 - AIDS Intervention Management System (AIMS)

 The AIDS Institute is committed to promoting, monitoring, and supporting the quality of clinical services for people with HIV in New York State.
 The Office of the Medical Director coordinates quality improvement activities including the development of clinical performance measures derived from practice guidelines, on-site quality of care reviews, as well as the promotion of quality improvement activities, peer learning opportunities for HIV providers, and consultations to support on-site quality improvement efforts.
 The ultimate objective for each HIV program in New York State remains the development of a sustainable independent quality management program that reflects the capacity to dynamically analyze and continuously improve HIV treatment, care, and supportive services.

-The Office of the Medical Director coordinates the participation of several groups of stakeholders to accomplish these tasks, including: (1) internal Quality of Care Workgroup based at the AIDS Institute, responsible for implementation and refinement of the program within the New York State Department of Health AIDS Institute; (2) AIDS Institute's Medical Care Criteria Committee chaired by Dr. Samuel Merrick, MD, responsible for clinical guidelines development; (3) HIV Quality of Care Clinical Advisory Committee chaired by Dr. Peter Gordon, comprised of expert HIV providers who advise on the development, implementation, and refinement of the Quality of Care Program; (4) New York City Part A Quality Management Program Advisory Committee; and (5) AIDS Institute's Consumer HIV Quality Committees.
+The Office of the Medical Director coordinates the participation of several groups of stakeholders to accomplish these tasks, including: (1) internal Quality of Care Workgroup based at the AIDS Institute, responsible for implementation and refinement of the program within the New York State Department of Health AIDS Institute; (2) AIDS Institute's Medical Care Criteria Committee chaired by Joseph McGowan, MD, responsible for clinical guidelines development; (3) HIV Quality of Care Clinical Advisory Committee chaired by Dr. Peter Gordon, comprised of expert HIV providers who advise on the development, implementation, and refinement of the Quality of Care Program; (4) New York City Part A Quality Management Program Advisory Committee; and (5) AIDS Institute's Consumer HIV Quality Committees.
 The AIDS Institute solicits feedback through these committees in planning, implementing, and evaluating quality of care program activities.
 The interaction of providers and consumers with the AIDS Institute through these various groups allows New York State to remain responsive to the needs of the communities that it serves, while responding to changes in clinical and scientific knowledge.